Cigar Guide for Beginners

 Again, remember that strength and flavor are different.
 A darker cigar will have the most intense flavor but might also have a more mellow strength.

 In addition to wrappers, cigars include fillers (inner portion) and binders (course layers to hold moisture content).
 These can include leaves from different countries.

 What a Cigar’s Origin Means to a Cigar

 Cigars are made from tobacco leaves.
 While cigar tobacco can be grown around the world, in the U.S. and Italy for example, the most prized tobaccos come from Central and South America.

 The leading producers of premium cigar tobacco are Cuba, the Dominican Republic, Nicaragua, Honduras, and Mexico.

 A Cigar's Freshness

 Learning about cigars helps increase your flavor profile and palette.
 Try a cigar sampler that can be purchased right here at JR Cigars.
-JR Cigars specializes in the finest premium cigars deals and you can buy cigars online for your upcoming events or cigar tastings with friends.
+We specialize in the finest premium cigar’s deals, and you can buy cigars online for your upcoming events or cigar tastings with friends.

 […] different flavor profiles is a great starting point when shopping for cigars you’re likely to enjoy.
 At JR Cigars you’ll find many different flavor […]